Sociology

 Sarah Baker et al., 2011 Systematic Review library research Infants to Six years kids healthy eating habits, reduced sedentary activity, sustained physical exercises certain interventions are found to be successful in experimental studies to stop or lower the obesity rate in children under six years

-Inglis et al., 2012 Systematic Review Post-March and Pre-March Reviews Physical activity, nutritional habits The success of school-based education on nutrition School-based education reduced the outcomes in compared groups.
+Inglis et al., 2012 Systematic Review Post-March and Pre-March Reviews Physical activity, nutritional habits The success of school-based education on nutrition School-based education reduced the outcomes in the compared groups.

 Renata et al., 2013 Cross-sectional survey study One hundred and nine schools Level of awareness among parents and schools on health issues Investigation of prevalence in 6-11-year-olds Only a moderate level of obesity prevailed among kids